Skip to content

 Integrations > Middleware

-Middleware platforms like Zapier Make and Power Automate enable non-technical users to automatically connect Tallyfy with other business applications through visual drag-and-drop interfaces without requiring any coding expertise.
+Middleware platforms like Zapier Make and Power Automate enable non-technical users to connect Tallyfy with thousands of business applications through visual drag-and-drop interfaces that eliminate coding requirements while providing features like automatic error handling and data transformation for smooth workflow automation across multiple systems.